meobilivang/phase-1-vtdc-vtnet/Week 3/README.md

 ## **Author:** *Julian (Phong) Ng.*
 **Date of issue**: *May 17th 2021*

 > Welcome back!
-This is the documentation for my second training project at **Viettelnet**.
+This is the documentation for my second training project at **Viettel Network**.
 Enjoy ur time :smile_cat:.
 Feel free to hit me up if any edition is needed!

 ---